MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 ## Citation
 Please cite this work as

-Villaveces, A., Chen, Y., Tucker, S., Blenkinsop, A., Cluver, L., Sherr, L., ... & Ratmann, O. (2024).
+Villaveces, A., Chen, Y. ... & Ratmann, O. (2024).
 Orphanhood and caregiver death among children in the United States due to all-cause mortality 2000-2021: A Modeling Study. medRxiv, 2024-03.

 ## Acknowledgements
 We thank the Global Reference Group for Children In Crisis, reviewers at the CDC and NCHS especially Dr. Robert Anderson for his helpful suggestions on interpreting and classifying disease groups and race groups using existing NCHS data.
 We also thank Prof. Chris Desmond for his comments on early versions of this work.
 We thank the Imperial College Research Computing Service (https://doi.org/10.14469/hpc/2232) for providing the computational resources to perform this study; and Zulip for sponsoring team communications through the Zulip Cloud Standard chat app.
 This study was supported by the Oak Foundation (to LC, LS); the Moderna Charitable Foundation (to OR); the World Health Organisation (to SF); the Engineering and Physical Sciences Research Council (EPSRC) through the EPSRC Centre for Doctoral Training in Modern Statistics and Statistical Machine Learning at Imperial College London and Oxford University (EP/S023151/1 to A. Gandy); the Imperial College London President’s PhD Scholarship fund to YC; Imperial College London Undergraduate Research Bursaries to LG and VKM; and London Mathematical Society Undergraduate Research Bursary to DW (URB-2023-86).
 The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
 The findings and conclusions in this report are those of the author(s) and do not necessarily represent the official position of the Centers for Disease Control and Prevention.